kql/rCAR/output_data/Readme.txt

 % Free Software Foundation (either version 3, or at your option any later
 % version).
 %
-% We hope that owr contribution is helpful to other researchers who wish to
+% We hope that our contribution is helpful to other researchers who wish to
 % apply rCAR to their data files.
 We would like to keep a record of rCAR
 % users.
 It would be nice if you could send us an email and mention in your
 % paper(s) if you have used rCAR re-reference procedure and software to